Jefferh30/QR-code-component/README.md

 ### What I learned

 Practiced the use of Flexbox and semantic HTML.
-Used the <main> and <footer> HTML elements.
+Used the "main" and "footer" HTML elements.
 Also practiced using git commands to push from local environment to github.

 ```html